Kartagia/arm5spelldesigner-next/README.md

 These variables determines the API access values.
 They may be set in user's environment, or in the user environment file .env.

+The development settigns may assign development specific variables to the ".env.development", but the shared environment file ".env" overwrites any changes in that file.

+Similar fashion the production specific variables may be put into the ".env.production", but the shared environment file ".env" overwrites any changes in that file.

+Test environment may be assigned to the ".env.test", but test environment variables has to be given "VITE_"-prefix due vitest security protecting the environment from test environment.

 |Variable|Scope|Description|Default|
 | :---: | :---: | :---: | :---: |
 |DATA_CONNECT|Api|The database connection URL for api database|The enviromental variable DATABASE_URL|